edijavi/DLS-Assignment1/README.md

-# Project Title
+# Scaling on The x-axis.

-Scaling on the x-axis.
+Scaling.

 ## Getting Started